It started with Earth Day in 2013…

 Cat Island United Steering Committee, May 2015

 First Earth Day Committee (left to right).
-Jennifer Johnson-Calari, Kenrica Hepburn, Jacqueline Campaigne, Denise Bethel, Meg Wujack, Ethel Turner, Pam Armbrister, Letitia Brown
+Jennifer Johnson-Calari, Kenrica Hepburn, Jacqueline Campaigne, Denice Bethel, Meg Wujack, Ethel Turner, Pam Armbrister, Letitia Brown

 when the first Earth Day festival was held in Arthur’s Town to highlight environmental threats, solutions and celebrate traditional crafts and traditions.

-2014 First student exchange with Bell Multi-cultural High School where students competed to win a two week trip by tackling the topic of invasive species on Cat.
+2014 First student exchange with Bell Multi-cultural High School where students tackled invasive species on Cat Island.

-2015 Steering Committee is created to formalize a civic group to be the point organization for the Earth Day festival, youth exchange and other environmental initiatives.
+2015 Steering Committee is created to be the point organization for the Earth Day festival, Youth Exchanges and beach clean ups.

-2016 At community meetings, a senior citizen suggested the name Cat Island United and students competed for the logo.
+2016 At a community meeting, a senior citizen suggested the name Cat Island United and students compete for the logo (see side bar).

-2019 CIU goes strong with recycling underway, Shark Tank competition for youth business proposals and Earth Day Festival in the Spring; environmental science at Bahamas Plastic Movement Summer Camp and BNT’s Summer Safari in the Summer; the youth Cultural Exchange with Bell High School in the Fall and our first reception for members at Fernandez Bay Beach Club in the Winter.
+2019 CIU goes strong with recycling picking up, the first Shark Tank competition for youth to pitch their business proposals before a panel of judges; environmental science at Bahamas Plastic Movement Summer Camp on Cat Island and BNT’s Summer Safari in Nassau; the Student Cultural Exchange with Bell High School in the Fall and our first reception for members at Fernandez Bay Beach Club in the Winter.

-2020 With Cat Island under Covid restrictions, CIU goes virtual with zoom Board meetings across settlements and countries.
+2020 to 2022 With Covid restrictions, CIU goes virtual with zoom Board meetings across settlements and countries.
 Directors help residents build kitchen gardens.
-Grants from the Tommy and Chantal Bagwell Foundation and Lyford Cay Charitable Trust are deployed to purchase valuable medical equipment for the health clinics and virtual learning equipment for schools.
+Donations from the Tommy and Chantal Bagwell Foundation and Lyford Cay Charitable Trust are used to purchase urgent medical equipment.
+And CIU helps the schools with IT in going virtual

 Cat Island United Youth